 Moving to digital processes means that organisations generate a tremendous amount of additional data.
 This data can be indispensable not only from a business standpoint but for compliance and risk management as well.
 However, the challenge here is to ensure that the data is of high quality and usable.
-This requires expertise and investments into data analysis.
+This requires expertise and investments in data analysis.

-Emerging risks such as cyber crime, fraud and financial crime
+Emerging risks such as cyber crime, fraud, and financial crime

 However, there are newer risks on the horizon as well – such as those emerging from the use of virtual currencies or artificial intelligence.